FatFractal/fyi.storingArrayOfObjects/README.md

 fyi.storingArrayOfObjects
 =========================

-This sample applicaiton demonstrates how to store and array of objects with a single API call.
+This sample application demonstrates how to store and array of objects with a single API call.

 See the working application <a href = http://fyi.fatfractal.com/storingArrayOfObjects/ target = _blank>here</a>